Signposts

 beets.
 I then added a can of corned beef hash to the pan and fried

 everything together.
-I cooked the hash until it was hot throughout, and
+I cooked the hash until everything was hot throughout,

-completed the dish by frying one side until crispy.
-I ladled the steaming
+and completed the dish by frying one side until crispy.
+I ladled the

-hash onto our plates and served it with a tossed green salad and crusty
+steaming hash onto our plates and served up the dish with a tossed green

 The red flannel hash was delicious, and for a few brief moments, the year